Energy and Environment (ENE404) Course Detail

 Course Learning Outcomes The students who succeeded in this course;

-• Examining the relationship between energy and global environment
+• Analyze the relationship between energy and the global environment.

-• Dealing with the climate change and global warming
+• Develop awareness of climate change and global warming.

 Course Content Energy resources, processes, environmental effects, air pollution, sustainability, global warming, climate change.